LolloCappo/BTTCAL/README.rst

 BTTCAL
 ==========

 This repository contains open-source data, results, and dissemination from the National Research Project "Development of calibration procedures of Tip Timing systems for non-contact turbine blade vibration measurements".
+BTTCAL is funded by the Italian Ministry of University and Research (MUR).
+Grant id is J53D23002440006 (PRIN2022).

 -------------